 I am the daughter (on one side) and the great-grand-daughter (on the other) of immigrants.
 My mother, who was only 4 or so at the time, remembered being at Ellis Island, so immigration is not a faraway, back in the day notion to me.
 It’s for real.
 On a bookcase shelf, I have framed the family passport that my mother and her folks came over on.
-Their immigration path was earlier (1870’2) but on the other side, it’s still real enough.
-One of my sister’s has the trunk that my great-grandmother Bridget Trainor used when she came over.
+Their immigration path on my father's side was earlier (1870's) , but it's still real enough.
+One of my sisters has the trunk that my great-grandmother Bridget Trainor used when she came over.
 (Bridget packed less than I’ll be packing for my upcoming week-long trip to Venice.)

 There’s been some movement over the last few years to repurpose Columbus Day to honor native Americans.
-We owe them something, and Columbus himself was a jerk:
+We owe them something, and Columbus himself was a jerk.
+As I wrote:

 I’m all for setting aside a day to honor Indigenous People.
 God knows they deserve something more than crummy reservations and the rights to casino gambling.